 2. Financing and subsidies

 To work as a researcher in Germany, you must prove that you are able to support yourself here.
-You are required to have net income of at least 1,890 euros a month in the federal states of Baden-Württemberg, Bavaria, Bremen, Hamburg, Hesse, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saarland and Schleswig-Holstein, and 1,610 euros in the federal states of Brandenburg, Berlin, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt and Thuringia.
-Under normal circumstances, these income thresholds should not be any problem for international scientists: Many scientific posts in Germany are paid according to collective bargaining agreements and easily comply with the minimum income requirements if worked full-time.
-On its Web site, the German Association of University Professors and Lecturers (Deutscher Hochschulverband) provides information about scientific staff salaries at public universities and research institutes.
+You are required to have a net income of at least 1,890 euros a month in the federal states of Baden-Württemberg, Bavaria, Bremen, Hamburg, Hesse, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saarland and Schleswig-Holstein, and 1,610 euros in the federal states of Brandenburg, Berlin, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt and Thuringia.
+Under normal circumstances, these income thresholds should not be any problem for international scientists: Many scientific posts in Germany are paid according to collective bargaining agreements and easily comply with the minimum income requirements in full-time positions.
+On its website, the German Association of University Professors and Lecturers (Deutscher Hochschulverband) provides information about scientific staff salaries at public universities and research institutes.

 You can also have your stint of research funded by means of a fellowship.
 This is especially worthwhile if you want to pursue a project in Germany for a specific period of time.
 Numerous bodies grant financial support for international researchers in all fields.
-You’ll find a list of these on the Research in Germany Website.
+You can find a list of these on the Research in Germany website.

 Are you a national of an EU country, Iceland, Liechtenstein, Norway or Switzerland?
 In that case, you can enter Germany without a visa.
 Once you have a job, you can start your research straight away.

 If you are a citizen of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, the United Kingdom of Great Britain and Northern Ireland, or the USA, you may enter Germany without a visa.
-You can collect your stay permit from your local foreign nationals' registration authority once you have entered the country.
+You can collect your residence permit from your immigration authority once you have entered the country.